-The Monitor button toggles the source audio when monitoring Preview or Live output.
-This does not remove the audio from the output stream or recording.
-Delay enables you to delay the audio as needed, in seconds and milliseconds.
-Channel enables you to select left source only, right source only, or stereo (left and right).
+The Headphone Mute buttons toggle the source audio when monitoring Preview or Live output.
+Muting headphones doesn't remove the audio from the output stream or recording.
+Channel Selection enables you to select left source only, right source only, or stereo (left and right).